littlefs-project/littlefs/README.md

 - [mklfs] - A command line tool built by the [Lua RTOS] guys for making littlefs images from a host PC.
 Supports Windows, Mac OS, and Linux.

+- [pico-littlefs-usb] - An interface for littlefs that emulates a FAT12 filesystem over USB.
+Allows mounting littlefs on a host PC without additional drivers.

 - [Mbed OS] - The easiest way to get started with littlefs is to jump into Mbed which already has block device drivers for most forms of embedded storage. littlefs is available in Mbed OS as the [LittleFileSystem] class.